Influential fashion journalist Andr Leon Talley dies at 73 - ExBulletin

 NEW YORK (AP) Andr Leon Talley, the former creative director and editor of Vogue magazine, has died.
 He was 73 years old.

-Talleys’ literary agent, David Vigliano, confirmed Death of Talleys on USA Today Tuesday night, but no further details were immediately available.
+Talleys’ literary agent, David Vigliano, confirmed Talleys’ death to USA Today on Tuesday evening, but no further details were immediately available.

 In a 2013 Vanity Fair spread titled The Eyeful Tower, Talley was described as perhaps the industry’s most important link to the past.
 Designer Tom Ford told the magazine that Talley was one of the last great fashion editors with an incredible sense of fashion history.
 It can see through everything you do to the original reference, predict what was on your inspiration board.